 - RIFT has 7 military claims specialist teams working hard to maximise your refund and get it to you fast.

 - The sooner you start your MOD tax relief claim and provide the information we need, the sooner you get your cash back.
 Answer 4 simple questions to get started.

 Armed Forces Tax Rebate

 MOD supports Armed Forces tax refunds

 Despite what some may have heard, Armed Forces tax rebate claims are completely within HMRC's rules.
 RIFT always knew this was true, and we fought hard to get the proof to provide this service to you.
 You can read the MOD letter to us for assurance that Armed Forces tax refunds are 100% legit and allowed.

 ABF The Soldiers' Charity and RIFT

 The Soldiers’ Charity helps soldiers and their families to continue their lives and live them to the full.
 RIFT Tax Refunds are proud to be able to support this great cause that’s helped so many people over the years.

 As corporate sponsors of The Soldiers’ Charity, we make regular donations to them.
-In 2017, RIFT donated £37,293 to the charity and to date we've donated over £193,000.
+To date we've raised just over £200,000 in donations.

 ICS Service Mark